gvwilson/sensibleadventures/iffy/iffy.md

 The sky was a perfect blue bowl overhead, summer cold instead of winter freezing.
-Second and Third were stuffing her into the fifth-hand ecosuit that had cost them as much as one of their jelly dredging nets.
+Second and Third were stuffing her into the hand-me-down ecosuit that had cost them as much as one of their jelly dredging nets.
 "Just in case, love," Third said, forcing a smile but unable to keep the fear out of her voice.
-She kissed the family's youngest clone on the forehead and slipped her favorite book into the bulky suit.
+She kissed the family's youngest clone on the forehead and slipped Iffy's favorite bedtime book inside the bulky suit.
 "Just in case."*

 *The ship's horn blared another warning.